Skip to main content

 BATCH_DEPLOY Schedule

 The BATCH_DEPLOY schedule must be available on the batch schedule server.
-Follow the steps below to add it if not available.
+To add it if not available, complete the following steps:

 1. Import the schedule from the file.
 If OpCon Deploy is installed to the default location, the schedule definition file for BATCH_DEPLOY will be available at C:\ProgramData\OpConxps\Deploy\Client\templates\BATCH_DEPLOY.json.